NG-ZORRO/ng-zorro-antd/docs/getting-started.en-US.md

 #### Import Component Module

-Finally, you need to import the component modules you want to use into your `app.module.ts` file or other lazy-loaded feature modules.
+Finally, you need to import the component modules you want to use into your `app.module.ts` file and [feature modules](https://angular.io/guide/feature-modules).

 Take the following Button Module module as an example, first introduce the component module: